 Candidates must pay the filing fee in the county of their residence.
-The filing fee will be forwarded to the Secretary of State's Office for congressional and legislative candidates.
-The filing fees for congressional and legislative offices must therefore be paid by check or money order payable to the "Secretary of State."
+The filing fee will be forwarded to the Secretary of State's Office for congressional, legislative, and State Constitutional candidates.
+The filing fees for congressional, legislative, and State Constitutional offices must therefore be paid by check or money order payable to the "Secretary of State."
 Candidates for all other offices must make checks or money orders payable to the "Registrar of Voters."
 (E.C. §§ 8103, 8104)